 R7.
-When dealing with vulnerable groups, women empowerment should be always kept on mind.
+When dealing with groups in financially vulnerable contexts, women empowerment should be always kept on mind.
 Women were active participants in EmpowerMed's pilots.
-They were overrepresented in actions addressed solely to vulnerable groups and underrepresented were more privileged demographics were targeted (university students, assistant to cultural festivals).
+Women tend to be overrepresented in actions addressed solely to groups dealing with financial vulnerabilities, but underrepresented in those in which more privileged demographics were targeted (university students, assistant to cultural festivals).
 Additionally, further indicators show that women tend to have less decision power than men at home regarding energy supplies, although the gap is wider or narrower depending on the context.
 Thus, it is important that program addressed to eradicate energy poverty take this gender imbalance into account to ensure women are as positively impacted as men by the implemented actions.